Trenchwise/React-redux-counter/README.md

 All the state now lives in the store.
 So each component only recieves props.

-A component sends a message to the store teeling it manipulate the data.
+A component sends a message to the store telling it manipulate the data.
 When you connect a component to the store it also gives you dispatch.

-Dispatch - sends an objec. it has a type inside it.
+✅ Dispatch - sends an objec. it has a type inside it.

 class App extends Component {